EmbarkStudios/nfd2/README.md

 [![Contributor Covenant](https://img.shields.io/badge/contributor%20covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)
 [![Embark](https://img.shields.io/badge/embark-open%20source-blueviolet.svg)](https://embark.dev)

-`nfd2` is a Rust binding to the library nativefiledialog, that provides a convenient cross-platform interface to opening file dialogs on Windows, MacOS, and Linux.
+`nfd2` is a Rust binding to the [nativefiledialog](https://github.com/mlabbe/nativefiledialog) library, that provides a convenient cross-platform interface to opening file dialogs on Windows, MacOS, and Linux.

 ## This is a fork!